19.9 C

 A photo posted by Spike Lee (@officialspikelee) on

-In a video posted to Facebook, Pinkett Smith said she would not even watch the Oscars on TV this year.
-Her husband, Will Smith, had been considered an Oscar contender for his role in “Concussion” but was not nominated.
+Pinkett Smith also announced her decision to boycott the ceremony in a video posted to Facebook, stating she would not even watch the broadcast.
+Her husband, actor Will Smith, was widely considered a contender for his role in Concussion but did not receive a nomination.

-“Today is Martin Luther King’s birthday, and I can’t help but ask the question: Is it time that people of color recognize how much power, influence, that we have amassed, that we no longer need to ask to be invited anywhere?” she said.
+“Today is Martin Luther King’s birthday, and I can’t help but ask the question: Is it time that people of colour recognise how much power, influence, that we have amassed, that we no longer need to ask to be invited anywhere?”
+Pinkett Smith said.

-“Begging for acknowledgement, or even asking, diminishes dignity and diminishes power.
-And we are a dignified people, and we are powerful,” she said.
+“Begging for acknowledgement, or even asking, diminishes dignity and diminishes power,” she added.
 “So let’s let the Academy do them, with all grace and love.
 And let’s do us, differently.”

-Next month’s 88th Academy Awards will be hosted by black actor-comedian Chris Rock, who has largely remained quiet about the #OscarsSoWhite controversy.
-Friday on Twitter, however, Rock referred to the show as “the white BET Awards.”
+Chris Rock, who is set to host the February 28 ceremony, has largely remained quiet about the controversy but referred to the Oscars on Twitter as “the white BET Awards.”

 More articles